Ms. Harac's Art Classes -Art History, Intro to 2D Art and 2D Studio Art (HS credit course)

 Why I do what I do.

 - To teach kids art.
-Simple as it may be, sometimes this is forgotten.
+As simple as it may be, sometimes this is forgotten.

 - I want students to become passionate about something, to create things that they never thought possible and to ignite their future.